zenna/SuParameters.jl/readme.md

 What makes SuParameters super?

 - Fields can be used before they are defined.
-This allos you to define fields relative to another field which lack information about now but anticipate getting that information later.
+This allows you to define fields relative to another field, for which lack information about now but anticipate getting that information later

 - Updating fields automatically updates fields that depend on it

 - `SuParam`eters can take random variables as arguments.
 Technically, a `SuParam` __is__ a random variable.
-It defines a distribution over `Params` objects.
+It defines a distribution over `Params` objects

 - Consequently, `SuParam`s can be conditioend.

+# Example

 ```julia
 using SuParameters